mori5321/mybook/src/blog/learn_error_handling_from_golang.md

 ### Avoid delegating Error Handling to upstream as much as possible

 The deeper the hierarchy, the more complex and difficult it becomes to follow the process.
-It's good that upstream just do "Logging Error" about Error Handlin.
+*It's good that upstream just do "Logging Error" about Error Handling.*
-Handling other than logging should be done close to the process calling.
+*Handling other than logging should be done close to the process calling.*

 ### Avoid defining Custom Error as much as possible.
 Custom Error involves delegating error handling to upstream.